The wrist is a complex joint formed by a collection of multiple bones and joints bridges the hand to the forearm. It is an ellipsoidal joint.

 These are the ligaments which span from one carpal bone to other.
 Some authors further differentiate them into interosseous and capsular ligaments but for the sake of simplicity, I have kept them together.

 Basically, Interosseous ligaments lack a fibrous lamina and are located entirely within the joint.

-The terms interosseous and capsular are also more consistent with clinical practice, where the term interosseous ligaments is typically used to describe the scapholunate and lunotriquetral ligaments, which are often the focus of a wrist injury evaluation.
+The terms interosseous and capsular are also more consistent with clinical practice, where the term interosseous ligaments are typically used to describe the scapholunate and lunotriquetral ligaments, which are often the focus of a wrist injury evaluation.

-Row wise ligaments are described below
+Row-wise ligaments are described below

 Intrinsic Ligaments of Proximal row

 The proximal portion has got no significant strength.

 The lunotriquetral ligament attaches the lunate and triquetrum along the proximal joint surface.